 In addition to calling for certified food protection managers to be common practice, Taylor said the FDA initiative will include:

 "The key to food safety is prevention at every step from farm to table.
 Food retail managers, like growers and processors, have a responsibility to reduce the risk of foodborne illness," Taylor said.
 "We want to build on past progress through continued collaboration with the retail industry and strengthened partnerships with state, local and tribal agencies in their standard-setting and compliance efforts."

 The 10-year study looked at more than 800 retail food establishments in 1998, 2003 and 2008 and five risk factors:

 FDA found that overall compliance improved in all nine categories of establishments.

 The improvements were statistically significant in elementary schools, fast food restaurants, full-service restaurants, meat and poultry markets and departments, and produce markets and departments.
 Improvements, although not statistically significant, were seen in hospitals, nursing homes, deli departments/stores and seafood markets and departments.

 However, according to FDA, continued improvements are needed across the board, in regard to three risk factors: poor personal hygiene, improper holding of food, and contaminated food surfaces and equipment.

 More than 3,000 state, local and tribal agencies have primary responsibility to regulate the more than 1 million food establishments in the United States.
 FDA assists the regulatory agencies and the retail industry through the Food Code, which contains prevention-oriented and science-based food safety guidance, training, program evaluation and technical assistance.

-*News Release by U.S. Food and Drug Administration: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (U.S. Food and Drug Administration).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.